uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/assignment3/assignment3.component.content.md

 You received two heuristic evaluations of your paper prototype.
 If desired, you may also conduct a heuristic evaluation or cognitive walkthrough for your own paper prototype.

-Also complete one usability test with your paper prototype.
+Complete one usability test with your paper prototype.

 Present your iterative revisions and your plan going forward: